ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 without having to look at the value it is holding at runtime, so we no longer need to encode this property on the value itself.

+## Verifying

 If we have annotated a variable with a given type, but pass on a value with another type, we get a type error and unexpected behavior.

-We can improve our static dispatch approach by actually proving that each variable will only hold values that share its properties, i.e are of the same type.
+We can improve our static dispatch approach by actually **proving that each variable will only hold values that share its assumed properties**, i.e are of the same type.
 This requires implementing a type checker that can reflect on the invariances of our program and infer the types of each variable without running it.

 If a unification fails, we get an error.
 By verifying a program with a type checker, we can get rid of all the type errors involving all the types that are expressible and used in our program.
-This could be for instance that no matter what, we only fetch the first element on non-empty lists, or that we always add vectors of the same length.
-Types can express arbitrary invariances, as long as the language can express them and the compiler can prove their veracity.
+This could be for instance that no matter what, we only fetch the first element on non-empty lists, or that we always add vectors of the same length. **Types can express arbitrary invariances**, as long as the language can express them and the compiler can prove their veracity.

 To be noted, using dynamic dispatch does not preclude having a type